gitkraft/.github/profile/README.md

 **[✉️ Send me a free message on LinkedIn](https://www.linkedin.com/in/akorzy)**.
 If you're interested in this project, tell me what you need!
 I promise – no chatbot!

+## Legal

+GitKraft was created by Aleksander Korzyński and is maintained by KZS Commerce Ltd, a company registered in England and Wales under company number 12242538, with its registered office at:
+Office 315B, 182-184 High St. North, London, E6 2JA, United Kingdom.

 [^Truffle]: [Anyone can Access Deleted and Private Repository Data on GitHub](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github), Truffle Security, July 24, 2024